 One of the best ways to search for real, antique Native American jewelry is through Google.
 Just type in “old pawn jewelry” and you’ll get quite a few good hits.

-Here are some jewelry shopping tips to help anyone spot authentic native jewelry:
+Shopping tips to help spot authentic native American jewelry:

 Look for the answers to these simple questions.